Vuk97/nimbora-docs/docs/concepts/strategies/03- strategy-lStaking.md

 ---
 id: liquidStaking
-title: wstETH strategy
+title: wstETH Strategy
 sidebar_position: 3
 ---

-**This startegy provides an opportunity** for users to **take advantage of their ETH assets** by contributing them to a Liquid Staking vault, a unique financial structure.
+**This startegy provides an opportunity for users to take advantage of their ETH assets** by contributing them to a Liquid Staking vault, a unique financial structure.
 Through this depositing process, users can put their ETH to work, potentially creating profits as time progresses.
 This strategy merges the stability of ETH with the income-generating capacity of DeFi strategies.
 It is developed to offer users an optimized method to significantly increase potential returns from their ETH investments.

 ### What is wstETH